networksetcetera/LODS/demo1c.md

 - Create an app with the specified name.
 - Zip deploy files from the current working directory to the app.

-## Verify results

-In the Azure Portal navigate to the web app you created above:

-1. In the **Overview** section select the **URL** to verify the app was deployed successfully.
-2. Select **Deployment Center** to view deployment information.

-From here you can make change to the code in the local repository and push the change to the web app.

 ## Clean up resources